CIDS-484-Spring-2022/FTOC/README.md

 - A character that is able to move and jump with animations
 - Collision detection on the character so they don't go through blocks
 - A sample beginning level to show the user how to play (text to come soon!)
-- A sample start menu that will be updated before the next release
+- The framework for a sample start menu that will be updated before the next release

 ## GameFiles
 The GameFiles folder contains all of the files needed to run Freddy Takes on College.
 This contains a subfolder called Assets which will contain all the images or sound effects that are in the game.